"Cosmos-482" Leaves Earth Orbit After 52 Years — Spacecraft Fell into Indian Ocean

-The Cosmos-482 spacecraft, launched back in 1972 as part of the Venus exploration program, has completed its nearly half-century stay in orbit.
+The "Cosmos-482" spacecraft, launched back in 1972 as part of the Venus exploration program, has completed its nearly half-century stay in orbit.
 The object entered the Earth's atmosphere.

 Today, it left its orbit and entered the dense layers of the atmosphere, after which it fell into the Indian Ocean.
 According to TsNIIMash, the spacecraft ceased to exist at 9:24 Moscow time, approximately 560 km west of Middle Andaman Island, near the coast of Indonesia, west of Jakarta.

-Read more on this topic:
+Read materials on the topic:

-Entry of the Cosmos-482 station into the Earth's atmosphere is expected in the coming hours, reported the European Space Agency
+Entry of the "Cosmos-482" station into the Earth's atmosphere is expected in the coming hours, reported the European Space Agency

 Every story has an end: the failed mission to Venus will end with a fall to Earth